open-component-model/ocm-k8s-toolkit/docs/adr/localization.md

   target:
     kind: Resource
     name: my-helm-chart
-  # source is a resource in the same component as the target resource and contains the localization config
+  # config is a resource in the same component as the target resource and contains the localization config
   config:
     kind: ResourceConfig
     name: my-localization-config